interlay/interlay.github.io/docs/vault/guide.md

 ?> Make sure you have added the Vault substrate key to a compatible web wallet extension like polkadot.js or Talisman wallet.

-Once your Vault is registered, the app on [Kintsugi](https://kintsugi.interlay.io) and [Interlay](https://app.interlay.io) will show you an overview of all your registered Vaults.
+Once your Vault is registered, the app on [Kintsugi](https://kintsugi.interlay.io) and [Interlay](https://app.interlay.io) as well as the [Interlay Testnet](https://testnet.interlay.io/) and [Kintsugi Testnet](https://kintnet.interlay.io/) will show you an overview of all your registered Vaults.

 ![Vaults](../_assets/img/vault/vault-dashboard.png)